capraconsulting/keycloak-docker/README.md

 # keycloak-docker

+**ARCHIVED**: See various branches at https://github.com/keycloak/keycloak-containers for an improved way of running Keycloak in Docker.

+---

 Docker image containing Keycloak.
 Especially suited for - but not limited to - running Keycloak as an ECS task.